scuzzydude/asimov/asimov.md

 ....history, east vs west, Lived in China two years, but don't know many Chinese genius, not famous poets or painters or musicians.
 But I do know who the greaest basketball player in Chinese history is, and Chinese sci-fi writer Cixin Liu is a my favorite\.....

 ....What I've discussed is creative genius -- or vanity -- that I value.
-It's a hypothetical, of course, but an interesting questsion.
-If I had a choice, my house or never hearing Led Zepelin again?
+It's a hypothetical, of course, but an interesting question.
+If I had a choice, my house or never hearing Led Zeppelin again?
 My car or ever watching the Rockets play again?
-Of cousre the Bonham and the hoops.
-Lets get real, I grew up in Houston, or my AC powered air conditioning or my signed basketball?
-Sorry, Dream, but I gotta stick with the AC on this one, but It'll be in honor of Nikola Tesla's legacy when I chill.
+Of course the Bonham and the hoops.
+Let's get real, I grew up in Houston: my AC powered air conditioning or my signed basketball?
+Sorry, *Dream*, but I gotta stick with the AC on this one, in honor of Nikola Tesla's legacy of genius when I chill. *The Dream* lives in Houston as well, he'll understand.

 These are things I value.
-And while it's unlikley that anybody else in the world values these geniuses in the same manner and proportion that I do, there are enough that share my appreaciatio of these geniuses indiviudally.
-THis is why this can work as a common value system.
-Just about everybody values genius of some kind, and for the total vapid there plenty of vanity out there to tresaure.
+And while it's unlikley that anybody else in the world values these geniuses in the same manner and proportion that I do, there are enough that share my appreciation of these geniuses individually.
+This is why **asimov** can work as a common value system.
+Just about everybody values genius of some kind, and for the total vapid there plenty of vanity out there to treasure.

 This is a uniting value system.

-....Rodman as ambassdoar ot North Korea isnt such a bad idea\....
+This is why Dennis Rodman as ambassador to North Korea isn't really as wild of an idea as some think.
+He has a much better chance of relating thorugh shared value than any dipolomatic fool we could send over there.

 # Governance